ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Game.Interface>GUI Dock Side: Left: Change which side (most) GUI menus are on.
 Game.Interface>Never Show Hints: No more hints ever.
 Game.Interface>Reset on-screen hints: Just in case you wanted to see them again.
-Game.Interface>Toggle Interface: Warning!
-This will hide everything.
-Remember the shortcut or have fun restarting.
 Game.Interface>Toggle Signs: Concrete, metal deposits, not working, etc...
 Game.Interface>Toggle on-screen hints: Don't show hints for this game.
 Game.Lightmodel>Light model: Changes the lighting mode (temporary or permanent).